How can I use the facility’s instruments?

 - Part 3 of the training process tackles data analysis using FlowJo from the data you collected in part two, and Flow data base.

 Complimentary training sessions (composed of 4 different modules) will be offered by the Flow Facility staff for self-operation of the FACSAria II SORP.
+Go to CRI PPMS and fill in an account creation request to begin the training process.

 Which flow cytometer analyzers do you have?